cscart/docs/en/developer_guide/api/entities/products.rst

         -   Searches only for products that have an equal or higher "amount" (product quantity).
     *   -   price_from
         -   |
-        -   Searches only for products that have an equal or lower Product's "Price".
+        -   Searches only for products that have an equal or higher "Price".
     *   -   price_to
         -   |
-        -   Searches only for products that have an equal or higher Product's "Price".
+        -   Searches only for products that have an equal or lower "Price".
     *   -   order_ids
         -   |
         -   | Comma-separated list of of the order IDs to search the products in: